lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2023-06-13-notes-on-value-stream-mapping.md

 - Rolled %C&A (%C&A of each step multiplied together)

 ### Notation
-This is an adapted notation that I used on a white-boarding tool.
+This is an adapted notation that I used on an online white-boarding tool.

 <center><img src="/assets/images/value-stream-mapping-symbols.png" width="600" alt="Value-stream mapping notation"></center>